Total variation bound for Kac's random walk: Proof of Claim Proof of Claim 1

 Recall also that we have factors of the form

-coming from the uniform bound on the factors involving $x_2$ but not $x_2$; here $s,t$ are possibly different indices than those appearing in the singular factors. \eqref{uniform bounds from nonsingular factors} can be trivially bounded above by $ 2(x_1^2 + x_s^2)^{-1/2}(x_2^2 + x_t^2)^{-1/2}$.
-The remaining inverse factors in $g(R(1,2,\theta)x)$ do not contain $x_1$ or $x_2$, so one can easily check that the inductive hypothesis is satisfied.
+coming from the uniform bound on the factors involving $x_2$ but not $x_1$; here~$s,t$ are possibly different indices than those appearing in the singular factors.
+Equation~\eqref{uniform bounds from nonsingular factors} can be trivially bounded above by $ 2(x_1^2 + x_s^2)^{-1/2}(x_2^2 + x_t^2)^{-1/2}$.
+The remaining inverse factors in $g(R(1,2,\theta)x)$ do not contain~$x_1$ or~$x_2$, so one can easily check that the inductive hypothesis is satisfied.

-The best way to visualize this branching inductive argument is to consider a simple graph on $m+1$ vertices with degrees bounded above by 2.
-The edges between $i$ and $j$ represents a factor of the form $(x_i^2 + x_j^2)^{-1/2}$ in the bound on the density.
-A rotation in the $x_1 \wedge x_2$ plane has the effect of producing two graphs on $m+1$ vertices.
-Without loss of generality let's describe one of those two descendant graphs, the one associated with $x_1$:
+The best way to visualize this branching inductive argument is to consider a simple, possibly disconnected graph on $m+1$ vertices with degrees bounded above by 2.
+The edges between $i$ and $j$ represent a factor of the form $(x_i^2 + x_j^2)^{-1/2}$ in the bound on the density.
+A rotation in the $x_1 \wedge x_2$ plane has the effect of producing two new graphs on $m+1$ vertices, and the density bound we get will be a sum over all the resulting graphs.
+Without loss of generality let us describe one of those two descendant graphs, the one associated with $x_1$.

-there will be edges $(1,2)$, $(3,4)$, $(1,3)$, and $(2,4)$ if $x_3$ and $x_4$ were incident to $x_1$ in the previous graph, or simply $(1,2)$ when $x_1$ only has degree $1$.
+There will be edges $(1,2)$, $(3,4)$, $(1,3)$ and $(2,4)$ if $x_3$ and $x_4$ were incident to $x_1$ in the previous graph, or simply $(1,2)$ when $x_1$ only has degree $1$.
 If $x_1$ had degree $0$, then it remains isolated in the $x_1$ component of the descendant graph.
-In the process of this rewiring, some logarithmic factors are also introduced, namely, if $(-\log|x_3|)^{j-1}$ or $(-\log|x_4|)^{j-1}$ was a factor in the bound for the previous step running disribution, then the new bound will have $j!(-\log|x_4|)^j$.
-If it's a log factor of other coordinates, then the exponent remains the same.
+In the process of this rewiring, some logarithmic factors $(\log|x_s|)^j$ and factorial factors $j!$ are also introduced, namely, if $(-\log |x_3|)^{j-1}$ or $(-\log|x_4|)^{j-1}$ was a factor in the bound for the previous step running disribution, then the new bound will have $j!(-\log|x_4|)^j$.
+If there is originally a log factor of other coordinates, then the exponent on that factor remains the same.